symblox/symblox.github.io/_posts/2020-11-27-crosschain-guide-for-mobile.md

 <img src="/assets/WETH_12.png" width="400"/>
 </p>

 Depending on network traffic, the transaction could take a few minutes to confirm.
 If it is stuck on the 'Loading...' screen for over a few minutes, you can reload the page to verify if its unlocked.
-It is advised that you increase the gas fee to average or fast to improve wait time.
+It is advised that you increase the gas fee to fast or rapid to improve wait time.

 <p align="center">
 <img src="/assets/WETH_13.png" width="400"/>